mpv-player/mpv-build/README.rst

 libass libraries are/need to be installed.
 There are no required config or data files either.

-**Note**: Building mpv with meson (the default) requires a version of 0.63 or greater in order to use the ``prefer-static`` option.
-If you are on debian, you may need to install meson from backports in order to get a non-ancient version.
+**Note**: If you are on debian, you may need to install meson from backports in order to get a non-ancient version.
 Alternatively, you can install it from PyPi.

 Waf Support
 =============